squalrus/merge-bot/README.md

 ### `checks_enabled`

-All checks must be completed to be eligible to integrate.
-Default is `true`.
+All checks must be completed to be eligible to integrate (this does not include the currently running Action).
+Note, if triggering multiple runs simultaneously (like adding two labels) this will not pass -- USE WITH CAUTION.
+Default is `false`.

 ### `method`